ECE-RSN/lab2/dataset/README.md

 To emulate RTK GPS sensor data from these datasets, use the sensor emulator.
 Run the emulator with the `--file` argument followed by the path to the dataset you wish to emulate.
 For convenience, you may also copy the `.txt` files into your `sensor_emulator` folder and run the emulator as usual.
 Remember to specify the dataset file you intend to emulate.

-In order to stream the dataset only once (rather than the loop that is default, please see the options available in the sensor emulator update that was pushed on 3 February
+In order to stream the dataset only once (rather than the loop that is default), please see the options available in the sensor emulator update that was pushed on 3 February